PraveenBaloda/GitHub-Health-Analytics/progress.md

 the median, the spread, and the outliers.
 It answers "most PRs merge in X hours but some take weeks".
 A single average number would hide this distribution.

-#### Note on closed-without-merge estimate
-The pr_latency.csv only contains merged PRs because we could only compute latency for PRs that were actually merged.
-Closed PRs have no merge timestamp.
-We estimate closed-without-merge count using the historical GitHub average ratio of ~30% closed without merge vs 70% merged.

 #### Inputs it listens to
 - `repo-filter` dropdown